codergirl-al/libft/README.md

 | :--- | :---
 Prototype | char *ft_substr(char const *s, unsigned int start, size_t len);
 Turn in files | -
-Parameters | s: The string from which to create the substring \ start: The start index of the substring in the string 's'. \ len: The maximum length of the substring.
+Parameters | s: The string from which to create the substring &nbsp; start: The start index of the substring in the string 's'. &nbsp; len: The maximum length of the substring.